crossbario/autobahn-js/doc/gettingstarted.rst

    var autobahn = require('autobahn')

-.. note:: On Windows, ignore any potential error messages regarding missing Visual C++ components. |ab| depends on packages which try to build native extensions for higher performance - but that is not strictly necessary for running it.
+.. note:: On Windows, ignore any potential error messages regarding missing Visual C++ components. **Autobahn|JS** depends on packages which try to build native extensions for higher performance - but that is not strictly necessary for running it.

 Docker
 ++++++

-We offer a `Docker Image <https://hub.docker.com/r/crossbario/autobahn-js/>`_ with Node.js and |ab| pre-installed.
+We offer a `Docker Image <https://hub.docker.com/r/crossbario/autobahn-js/>`_ with Node.js and **Autobahn|JS** pre-installed.
 To use this, if you have Docker already installed, just do

    ``sudo docker run -it crossbario/autobahn-js node root/client.js ws://IP_of_WAMP_router/ws realm1``